Incredible film you likely have not seen.

 Carnival.
 Boasts a number of clever twists and an excellent,

 international cast.
-Country of

 Year of the Comet - (1992)